rbanks54/IdentityServer4.Samples/Quickstarts/readme.md

 This quickstart adds support for Google authentication.

-## Quickstart #6: IdentityServer and ASP.NET Identity

-This quickstart uses ASP.NET Identity for identity management.

-## Quickstart #7: JavaScript clients
+## Quickstart #6: JavaScript clients

 This quickstart shows how to build a JavaScript client for IdentityServer.

-## Quickstart #8: EntityFramework configuration
+## Quickstart #7: EntityFramework configuration

 This quickstart shows how to use EntityFramework for the configuration data.

+## Quickstart #8: IdentityServer and ASP.NET Identity

+This quickstart uses ASP.NET Identity for identity management.

+## Quickstart #9 IdentityServer with ASP.NET Identity and EF Core

+This quickstart shows how you could put both quickstart #8 and #9 together into a single IdentityServer host.